het-tanis/prolug-labs/Ansible-Labs/02-Ansible-Host-File/step3/text.md

 Your team is going to be adding new servers to the environment that haven't been built yet.
-Update your inventory file at /root/hosts to reflect the new envrionments.
+Update your inventory file at /root/hosts to reflect the new environments.

 Update the /root/hosts file